 1. Google Suite

 If you’re going to let go of the Microsoft world, your best bet is to join the Google alliance.
-Google Docs, Sheets, and Slides are the three alternatives to Microsoft Office, Excel, and PowerPoint.
-There’s no real alternative to Outlook beyond Gmail, and you can get OneNote on the Mac for free.
+Google Docs, Sheets, and Slides are the three alternatives to Microsoft Word, Excel, and PowerPoint.
+There’s no real alternative to Outlook beyond Gmail, and you can get OneNote on Mac for free.

-The entire suite is free and you get 15 GB of storage for free as well.
-The only problem is that there’s no real desktop app for any of these (you can work offline on documents in Chrome, using the Offline mode).
-Accompanying apps for iPhone and iPad are quite good as well.
+The entire suite is free and you get 15GB of storage included.
+The only problem is that there’s no real desktop app for any of these (though you can work offline on documents in Chrome, using the Offline mode).
+Accompanying apps for iPhone and iPad are great too.

 3. iWork Suite

 The iWork Suite lets you import and export documents in Microsoft Office formats (it will save to the default iWork format, though).
-And as long as you don’t use a Mac specific font, doing a back-and-forth with Office documents shouldn’t be a big problem.
+And as long as you don’t use a Mac-specific font, doing a back-and-forth with Office documents shouldn’t be a big problem.

 iWork also has online collaboration options but frankly, I wouldn’t recommend using them.
 They’re nowhere near as reliable as Google’s offering.

 While the feature set is limited, the basics of document editing, spreadsheet formulas, and presentation options are all covered.
-You’ll get access to Microsoft Word, Excel, PowerPoint and OneNote.
+You’ll get access to Microsoft Word, Excel, PowerPoint, and OneNote.

-6. Edit Office Documents in Dropbox
+5. Edit Office Documents in Dropbox

-7. Ditch PowerPoint for Better Online Tools
+6. Ditch PowerPoint for Better Online Tools

-- Slides — This is my personal favorite for creating beautiful presentations easily.
+- Slides: This is my personal favorite for creating beautiful presentations easily.
 The free account lets you create and present documents online.
 To export, you’ll need to upgrade to a paid account.

-- Canva — Canva is an online image editor but it has an extensive library of presentation templates.
+- Canva: Canva is an online image editor, but it has an extensive library of presentation templates.
 Plus, Canva gives you all the important tools for creating a customized presentation.

-8. Embrace Markdown
+7. Embrace Markdown

-So for example, to make a word italic, you wrap it around with asterisks.
-You can create a complex formatted document without ever lifting your finger from the keyboard.
-Plus Markdown exports clean HTML and you can generate beautiful PDFs using apps like Ulysses.
+So for example, to make a word italic, you wrap it with asterisks.
+You can create a complex formatted document without ever lifting your fingers from the keyboard.
+Plus, Markdown exports as clean HTML and you can generate beautiful PDFs using apps like Ulysses.